List of Coronation Street characters introduced in 2017: Oliver Battersby

 Oliver is central "of an all-encompassing plot" which is "a multi-stranded storyline that involves practically half of Weatherfield".
 Danson said acting her on-screen birth "was weirdly exhausting" and Leanne's "birth is very, very different from others we have seen on Corrie, but it is Leanne's first baby and the birth situation is not ideal".
 Danson also added that when Oliver is born, "the realisation that Nick is not his dad hits home" and although Nick "will be there for him and be his dad, but they both know that there is this obstacle and it's become very real.
 Oliver is a child that is not Nick's yet again, like Simon".
 Oliver's true paternity will prompt the "decision that Nick's name shouldn't be on the birth certificate as it just doesn't feel right."

-In May 2020, Oliver is diagnosed with mitochondrial disease. which then became incurable, risking death.
+In May 2020, Oliver is diagnosed with mitochondrial disease, which then became incurable, risking death.
 At home when Oliver suffers from a seizure and his medication doesn't work he is rushed to hospital.
 He is placed on a ventilator when his seizures are relentless.
-The doctor later tells Leanne and Steve that Oliver is unlikely to ever come of the life support machine as his seizures are continuous and that he cannot breathe on his own, and that there is nothing that can be done for him.
+The doctor later tells Leanne and Steve that Oliver is unlikely to ever come off the life support machine as his seizures are continuous, that he cannot breathe on his own, and that there is nothing that can be done for him.
 As they have been told that it is time to take him off the ventilator when extensive brain damage and other complications are likely to occur, Leanne and Steve try to explore other treatments abroad.
 In November 2020, after many court hearings, Oliver was ruled out by the judge that treatment was no longer necessary and that his life support would need to be switched off.
 It was later confirmed that his death scene would air on 27 November 2020.

 Oliver gets his life support turned off on 27 November 2020, and ultimately passes away in peace around his loved ones.